Experimental Game Jams

 Godot's 3D Engine is very capable, the physics aren't the greatest,

 but I'm not really using any physics in my game.

 free and open source,

 so I don't have to pay any royalties/fees, unlike with Unity and

 well.
-Since Godot is open source I also know exactly what is
+Since Godot is open source I also know exactly what is (or is

 is an easy language to learn and use.
 Also, if I need to I can use

 is in the works which will make the 3D engine even better.
 The

 Why I've Started Learning C